 Additionally, Act 497 changed the amortization of investment gains relative to the discount rate.
 Previously, one-half of any investment gain was amortized over a thirty-year period with level payments and one-half was credited to the Experience Account.
 Act 497 specifies that the first \$100 million of any investment experience gain will be credited to the OAB and EAAB, with reamortization of these schedules.
-One-half of the remaining gain is credited to the Experience Account, up to the maximum limit of this account and any remaining gain is amortized over a thirtyyear period with level payments.
+One-half of the remaining gain is credited to the Experience Account, up to the maximum limit of this account and any remaining gain is amortized over a thirty-year period with level payments.

 Employer contribution requirements for normal costs and amortization of the unfunded accrued liabilities are determined as a percentage of payroll.
-The discrepancy between dollars generated by percent of payroll versus the required dollar amount is treated as a shortfall credit/debit.
-The fiveyear level amortization payment of the debit/credit is applied to the following year's contribution requirement.
+The discrepancy between dollars generated by percent of payroll versus the required dollar amount is treated as a shortfall credit/debit and amortized over five years with level amortization payments.
 Act 497 required contribution variance credits through plan year 2016/2017 to be credited to the OAB.
 Subsequent overpayments through plan year 2039/2040 are credited to the EAAB.